dangerpotter/open-webui/README.md

 docker run -d -p 3000:8080 -v Falcor:/app/backend/data --name Falcor --add-host=host.docker.internal:host-gateway --restart always ghcr.io/dangerpotter/falcor:dev
 ```

-## What's Next? 🌟

-Discover upcoming features on our roadmap in the [Falcor Documentation](https://docs.Falcor.com/roadmap/).

 ## Supporters ✨

 A big shoutout to our amazing supporters who's helping to make this project possible! 🙏

-### Platinum Sponsors 🤍

-- We're looking for Sponsors!

-### Acknowledgments

-Special thanks to [Prof. Lawrence Kim](https://www.lhkim.com/) and [Prof. Nick Vincent](https://www.nickmvincent.com/) for their invaluable support and guidance in shaping this project into a research endeavor.
-Grateful for your mentorship throughout the journey! 🙌

 ## License 📜

 This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details. 📄

-## Support 💬

-If you have any questions, suggestions, or need assistance, please open an issue or join our
-[Falcor Discord community](https://discord.gg/5rJgQTnV4s) to connect with us! 🤝

 ## Star History